Judgment recovery is the process of collecting money from debtors who have been commended to pay a creditor by a court.

-A writ of execution is a judicial order granting the enforcement of a judgment obtained by a court official.
-If you were to issue a writ of execution, the court will order a Sheriff or court officer alike to take possession of property or assets owned by the debtor.
+A writ of execution is a judicial order granting the enforcement of a judgement obtained by a court official.
+If you were to issue a writ of execution, the court will order a sheriff or court officer to take possession of property or assets owned by the debtor.
+After the assets are seized, they are sold, usually at an auction or sheriff’s sale, and the proceeds are used to pay off the debt.

 Use the search utility on the top of this page or select from a state listed below to find a judgment recovery investigator, or give us a call at (888) 997-4669.